Jawar19/home-assistant.io/source/_integrations/solaredge_modules.markdown

 ha_integration_type: service
 ---

-The SolarEdge Modules integration allows you to retrieve energy production data per inverter, string, and module from your SolarEdge solar power setup and insert it into Home Assistant statistics.
+The **SolarEdge Modules** {% term integration %} allows you to retrieve energy production data per inverter, string, and module from your SolarEdge solar power setup and insert it into Home Assistant statistics.

-You can find the created statistics in **Developer Tools** > **Statistics** and searching for `solaredge_modules`.
+You can find the created statistics under {% my developer_statistics title="**Developer tools** > **Statistics**" %}, searching for `solaredge_modules`.

 You can show them in the UI using the [`Statistic card`](/dashboards/statistic/) or [`Statistics graph card`](/dashboards/statistics-graph/).
 You can use them in automations using the [`SQL`](/integrations/sql/) integration.

 The main use case is to track your solar production per module to identify any faulty module that underperforms and might need cleaning or repairing.

-The integration fetches energy production for the past 7 days every 12 hours and inserts the data into statistics.
+## Prerequisites

 To set up the integration, you need a username and password with access to the [SolarEdge web portal](https://monitoring.solaredge.com/).
 You also need the site ID, which you can get from the URL once you log in (for example, `1234` from `https://monitoring.solaredge.com/solaredge-web/p/site/1234/`).

 {% include integrations/config_flow.md %}

+## Data updates

+The integration fetches energy production for the past 7 days every 12 hours and inserts the data into statistics.

 ## Examples